 Qatar FM says talks with Saudi break 'stalemate'

-Qatar's foreign minister has voiced optimism over ending a bitter rift with Riyadh, saying early talks broke a "stalemate" but stressed Doha's unwillingness to downgrade ties with Turkey as a pre-condition.
-Saudi Arabia along with its allies the United Arab Emirates, Bahrain, and Egypt cut all diplomatic and transport ties with Qatar in June 2017.
+Doha, Dec 16 (AFP) Qatar's foreign minister has voiced optimism over ending a bitter rift with Saudi Arabia, saying early talks had broken a "stalemate" but Doha was unwilling to alter ties with Turkey as a pre-condition.
+Saudi Arabia along with its allies the United Arab Emirates, Bahrain and Egypt cut all diplomatic and transport ties with Qatar in June 2017.

 "Honestly, from our perspective in Qatar, we want to understand the grievances.
 We want to study them and to assess them and to look at the solutions that can safeguard us in the future from any other potential crisis."
 The Saudi-led bloc made 13 key demands to resolve the dispute, including shutting down broadcaster Al Jazeera, downgrading ties with Iran and closing a Turkish military base on its territory.